Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

-Here, we only give a sketch of the method, indicating how it differs from the unbounded radius case.
-The PTAS method proceeds as above in the unbounded radius case, except that we now modify the proof of the structure theorem by replacing each $m$-span bridge $a_mb_m$ by a shortest connected path of ${\cal R}$-circles.
+We highlight only the differences from the unbounded radius case.
+The PTAS method proceeds as above in the unbounded radius case, except that we now modify the proof of the structure theorem by replacing each $m$-span bridge $a_mb_m$ by a shortest connected path of allowable ${\cal R}$-disks.
+We call such a set of disks a {\em bridging disk path}.
 We know, from our additional assumption, that the sum of the radii along such a shortest path is $O(|a_mb_m|)$, allowing the charging scheme to proceed as before.
-The dynamic programming algorithm changes some as well, since now the subproblem specification must include the ``bridging circle-path'', which is specified only by its first and last circle (those associated with the bridge endpoints $a_m$ and $b_m$); the path itself, which may have complexity $\Omega(n)$, is implicitly specified, since it is the shortest path (which we can assume to be unique, since we can specify a lexicographic rule to break ties).
+The dynamic programming algorithm changes some as well, since now the subproblem specification must include the bridging disk-path, which is specified only by its first and last disk (those associated with the bridge endpoints $a_m$ and $b_m$); the path itself, which may have complexity $\Omega(n)$, is implicitly specified, since it is a shortest path (which we can assume to be unique, since we can specify a lexicographic rule to break ties).

 In summary, we have